Flexicoder/EDMX_2_Code/README.md

 # EDMX_2_Code
 This is repository contains an XSLT file that can be used to generate C# code from an EDMX file.
 Really useful if you want to move away from using an EDMX.

 I've used this to move a project that had 260 tables away from EDMX to CodeFirst.
+IT will decorate teh relevant attributes againset the properties, such as Key, ForeignKey, MaxLength etc

 ## How to use
 1. take a copy of your EDMX file and change the file extension to XML